Maps4HTML/MapML-Specification/schema/README.md

 mapml.rnc (a [RelaxNG](http://www.relaxng.org/compact-tutorial-20030326.html) compact syntax schema)
 and mapml.sch (post-schema validation MapML schematron rules) are intended to be applied in that order, to validate a "stand-alone" MapML document.
-Such a document would be loaded into an HTML document by the <layer-> custom element, via a URL reference in the src attribute:  `<layer- src="URL to MapML document goes here"></layer->`.
+Such a document would be loaded into an HTML document by the <map-layer> custom element, via a URL reference in the src attribute:  `<map-layer src="URL to MapML document goes here"></map-layer>`.

-Another scenario that is conceptually supported is to have an (X)HTML document that contains a <mapml-viewer> element that contains one or more <layer-> elements that in turn contain 'inline' MapML content, i.e. MapML vocabulary elements contained within the <layer-></layer-> begin and end tags.
+Another scenario that is conceptually supported is to have an (X)HTML document that contains a <mapml-viewer> element that contains one or more <map-layer> elements that in turn contain 'inline' MapML content, i.e. MapML vocabulary elements contained within the <map-layer></map-layer> begin and end tags.

 I couldn't get a version of an rnc schema for xhtml to work, so I have to be satisfied with validating a document that contains only a `<mapml-viewer>` element, with the